yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

 cover_pic: ruby-oneliner.png
 ---

 Recently, I was conducting a training program for beginners in Ruby programming.
-The main motive of the program was to get them familiar to ruby way of programming.
-The idiomatic ruby syntax.
+The main motive of the program was to familiarize them to the ruby way of programming.

 We decided to solve the following problems